SovereignCloudStack/standards/Standards/scs-0111-v1-volume-type-decisions.md

 ## Introduction

+Volumes in OpenStack are virtual drives.
+They are managed by the storage service Cinder, which abstracts creation and usage of many different storage backends.
+While it is possible to use a backend like lvm which can reside on the sam host as the hypervisor, the SCS wants to make a more clear differenciation between volumes and the ephemeral storage of a virtual machine.
+For all SCS deployments we want to assume that volumes are always residing in a storage backend that is NOT on the same host as a hypervisor - in short terms: Volumes are network storage.
+Ephemeral storage on the other hand is the only storage residing on a compute host.
+It is created by creating a VM directly from an Image and is automatically los as soon as the VM cease to exist.
+Volumes on the other hand have to be created from Images and only after that can be used for VMs.
+They are persistant and will remain in the last state a VM has written on them before they cease to exit.
+Being persistant and not relying on the host where the VM resides, Volumes can easily be attached to another VM in case of a node outage and VMs be migrated way more easily, because only metadata and data in RAM has to be shifted to another host, accelerating any migration or evacuation of a VM.

 Volume Types are used to classify volumes and provide a basic decision for what kind of volume should be created.
 These volume types can sometimes very be backend-specific and it might be hard for a user to choose the most suitable volume type, if there is more than one default type.
+Nevertheless the most of configuration is done in the backends themself, so volume types only work as a rough classification.

 ## Motivation